mkapur/sab-2021-doc/_main.knit.md

 Adult sablefish are fast-swimming and capable of feeding on a diverse array of prey species including fishes, cephalopods, and crustaceans @low1976.
 The cohabitation of adult and juvenile sablefish may result in some cannibalism, and large changes in predator biomass (such as the recent rebuilding of lingcod, \emph{Ophiodon elongatus}) could have a feedback on juvenile survival and, therefore, stock productivity.

-### Growth
 Range-wide investigations of sablefish growth suggest that growth varies across the northeastern Pacific, with a generally increasing cline in length-at-age with latitude (@echave2012fishbullinterdecadal, @gertseva2017icesjmsspatial, @mcdevitt1987sablefish, @kapur2020).
 Break points in growth have been identified at around $50^\circ$N (approximately the northern end of Vancouver Island, Canada), where north of this breakpoint female asymptotic-length estimates were consistently over 70 cm and south of this breakpoint female asymptotic-length estimates were below 66 cm [@kapur2020].
 A second break point was identified by @kapur2020 at $36^\circ$N (approximately Monterey, California), where asymptotic size for females and males to the south were 60.43 cm and 55 cm, respectively.
+Note that this information was not included in the 2019 benchmark assessment nor this update, as the data to construct a spatially-structured model and account for movement between areas north and south of $36^\circ$N are not available.
+Instead, coast-wide sex-specific growth parameters were estimated for females and males, as it was done in 2019 benchmark assessment.

 ## Ecosystem Considerations

-A detailed summary of social-ecological system (SES) analyses, the Climate Vulnerability Assessment, and environmental drivers of sablefish recruitment is available in the 2019 Benchmark Assessment report (@Haltuch2019b), and truncated from this update document.
+A detailed summary of social-ecological system (SES) analyses, the Climate Vulnerability Assessment, and environmental drivers of sablefish recruitment is available in the 2019 Benchmark Assessment report (@Haltuch2019b), and truncated for this update document.

 \begin{comment}
 The National Oceanic and Atmospheric Administration (NOAA) document titled 'Implementing a Next Generation Stock Assessment Enterprise, An update to the NOAA Fisheries Stock Assessment Improvement Plan' (@lynch2018) calls for bringing an ecosystem perspective into the assessment process.
 Moreover, introducing this perspective to the assessment process is a key component of the NOAA Fisheries Ecosystem-Based Fisheries Management (EBFM) Policy @noaa2016, which calls for incorporation of ecosystem considerations into the management of living marine resources.
 Uptake of EBFM principles and tools into the assessment process can be accomplished through including ecosystem information in assessments, harvest control rules, and management decisions that are coordinated across species-specific management plans and account for diverse trade-offs (@noaa2016, @lynch2018).
 Guidelines for incorporating ecosystem considerations into fisheries management advice form the core of Guiding Principle 5 for implementing the NOAA EBFM Policy.